Driven To Write concludes its examination of Britain’s aerodynamic pioneers – Frank Costin and Malcolm Sayer

 We’ve seen how both Costin and Sayer’s career trajectories dovetailed but the similarities between the two men run deeper still.
 Both men emerged from the aircraft industry – a place where ego and self publicity were frowned upon.
 Hence both were publicity-shy, quietly spoken men with broader interests outside the automotive world.

 Both were keen musicians – Costin composed music, and in his earlier years, was an Olympic-standard swimmer.
 Sayer was a talented multi-instrumentalist, watercolour painter, and cartoonist.
 Both men were nonconformists – in their approach to their work and their personal lives.
-Former engineering colleague and friend, Norman Dewis described Sayer as a gentle giant with a ‘bohemian’ homelife; his family speaking warmly of a loving and devoted father.
+Former engineering colleague, Norman Dewis latterly described Sayer as a gentle giant with a ‘bohemian’ homelife, his family speaking warmly of a loving and devoted father.
 Costin’s reputed prickly character masked a kind, thoughful man with committed christian beliefs who suffered many reversals and betrayals, so if he choose to shield himself behind a somewhat spiky persona, it’s perhaps understandable.

 If we view Frank Costin’s career in purely commercial terms it has to be seen as a failure – he barely made a living as a car designer, having little by way of commercial acumen and was perhaps overly trusting of more worldly individuals; once telling a journalist; “My religion is engineering but I’ve often dealt with people whose religion is money and there have been conflicts when each of us has been true to his own creed.”
 However, in pure engineering terms, his work remains fascinating and stands as pure aerodynamic thought – without dressing or frippery.
 Sayer too was endlessly thwarted – few of his designs making it past the drawing board and many that did being altered and compromised by aesthetic or legislative dictates – notably his designs for the E-Type and particularly that of the XJ-S.

 Neither man made anything but a modest living from their craft, Jaguar being notoriously penny-pinching, while Costin as a freelancer, would have been at the mercy of his client’s whims.
-Sayer has only recently being more widely recognised for his talent.
+Sayer has only latterly been widely recognised for his talent.
 Costin too remains little known and unheralded outside enthusiast and motorsport circles – perhaps his designs failing to sufficiently resonate with the wider public – unlike the universally adored E-Type.

 Both men however remain a pivotal link in the development of automotive aerodynamic theory during a period of profound change and technological progress.
 British motorsport in particular, owes both men a huge debt.
 As do motor enthusiasts everywhere.
 Driven to write salutes two giants of aerodynamics.